 Insider Tip

-Plan at least 3 days for a proper missions circuit.
-Roads between San Ignacio and San José can be rough—4x4 recommended May-October, essential November-April.
-Each mission town has simple but comfortable accommodations.
-Consider timing your visit for the biennial Baroque Music Festival in April.
+Plan at least three days for a proper missions circuit.
+Roads between San Ignacio and San José can be rough, so 4x4 is recommended from May to October and essential from November to April.
+Each mission town has simple but comfortable accommodations, and it is worth timing a visit for the biennial Baroque Music Festival in April.

 4-5 hours to park entrance